A collaborative effort to identify the places most important for conserving at-risk species.

 The Map of Biodiversity Importance provides a portfolio of maps that identify areas critical to sustaining our nation's rich biodiversity.
 Through a landmark collaboration with Esri, The Nature Conservancy, and Microsoft's AI for Earth program, NatureServe and our network of natural heritage programs created a comprehensive set of habitat models for 2,216 at-risk species in the contiguous United States.
 We analyzed these models in conjunction with protected areas boundaries to map areas of high importance for conserving vertebrates, freshwater invertebrates, pollinators, and plants.
 These publicly available products provide an invaluable input to guide effective conservation decision-making.

-To learn more about the project, visit the Map of Biodiversity Importance Hub site.
+Keep scrolling down this page to learn more.
 To explore the data and layers available, see the Living Atlas.
-For more information, contact Regan Smyth at Regan_Smyth@natureserve.org or Healy Hamilton at Healy_Hamilton@natureserve.org.
+For more information, contact Regan Smyth at Regan_Smyth@natureserve.org.

 - From start to finish, the mapping was informed by the authoritative data and deep local knowledge of the NatureServe Network, the nation’s leading source of data and expertise for at-risk species.